lollipopkit/ntex-basicauth/README.md

 ## License

-This project is licensed under the MIT License.
+Licensed under the MIT License.
+See [LICENSE](LICENSE) for details.